 with $\sf{M}$ and $\sf{t}$ being respectively a fixed $3\times3$ real matrix and a fixed three dimensional real vector satisfying certain consistency requirements -- see Refs.~\cite{KR01,R03,RSW02}.
-In particular qubit unital channels are obtained for $\sf{t}=0$ and $\sf{M}^\top \sf{M} \leqslant \sf{I}$, the inequality being saturated if and only if $\Phi$ describes a unitary transformation (the latter case corresponds to have ${\sf{M}} \in \mbox{SO}(3, \mathbb{R})$).
-Exploiting this fact and the matrix singular value decomposition \cite{HJ90} one can use the unitary equivalence of Eq.~(\ref{UNIEQ}) to identify a canonical form for the qubit channel $\Phi$ where the matrix $\sf{M}$ of Eq.~(\ref{affinemapp}) writes as $\sf{O}' \sf{D} \sf{O}$ with $\sf{D}$ being a real diagonal $3\times 3$ matrix, and with $\sf{O}'$ and $\sf{O}$ being elements of $\mbox{SO}(3, \mathbb{R})$.
+In particular qubit unital channels are obtained for $\sf{t}=0$ and $\sf{M}^\top \sf{M} \leqslant \sf{I}$, the inequality being saturated if and only if $\Phi$ describes a unitary transformation (the latter case corresponds to having ${\sf{M}} \in \mbox{SO}(3, \mathbb{R})$).
+Exploiting this fact and the matrix singular value decomposition \cite{HJ90} one can use the unitary equivalence of Eq.~(\ref{UNIEQ}) to identify a canonical form for the qubit channel $\Phi$ where the matrix $\sf{M}$ of Eq.~(\ref{affinemapp}) is written as $\sf{O}' \sf{D} \sf{O}$ with $\sf{D}$ being a real diagonal $3\times 3$ matrix, and with $\sf{O}'$ and $\sf{O}$ being elements of $\mbox{SO}(3, \mathbb{R})$.

-An important class of qubit channels which have been extensively analyzed in the literature are those which admits a representation~(\ref{kraus1}) with only two Kraus operators $K_0$ and $K_1$.
+An important class of qubit channels that have been extensively analyzed in the literature are those admitting a representation~(\ref{kraus1}) with only two Kraus operators $K_0$ and $K_1$.
 In the canonical basis formed by the eigenvectors $\{ |0\rangle, |1\rangle\}$ of the Pauli operator $\sigma_z$ they can be parametrized as